 - Plug in the filter and turn it on.

-ISOLATION ROOM MODE – you will you will need a four inch diameter port through an exterior wall and a four inch diameter port from the isolation room to an adjacent room.
+PROTECTED SPACE MODE – you will you will need a four inch diameter port through an exterior wall and a four inch diameter port from the isolation room to an adjacent room.
 A corner between an exterior wall and an interior wall works best.
 The bottom end bell can be rotated so the intake port points in either direction.